M1 Finance vs. Robinhood: Overview

 Is Robinhood safe?

 Robinhood offers several features that help to keep user accounts secure.
-Its mobile app supports Touch ID, Face ID, and custom PIN code options to securely access the app on your phone.
+Its mobile app supports Touch ID, Face ID, and a custom PIN code to securely access the app on your phone.
 Robinhood also uses industry-standard hashing algorithms to store your password and encrypt sensitive information such as your Social Security number.

 Can you actually make money with Robinhood?